 As with the Blue Train, a trip on the Rovos Rail can be incorporated into a safari in the Kruger National Park, as well as to Durban and Victoria Falls near Livingstone.

-We can also arrange a nine day (eight night) trip from Pretoria to Ondangwa in Namibia, a journey of 2,112 miles (3,400 kilometres).
-Alternatively, you could take a 14 day trip from Cape Town, through Zimbabwe and Zambia, ending in Dar es Salaam on the Tanzanian coast.
+We can also arrange a nine day (eight night) trip from Pretoria to Ondangwa in Namibia, a journey of 2,112 miles (3,400 kilometers).
+Alternatively, you could take a 14-day trip from Cape Town, through Zimbabwe and Zambia, ending in Dar es Salaam on the Tanzanian coast.

 Levels of service

 Rovos has two trains, complete with restaurant cars: observation carriages and sleeping compartments.